FourierFlows/FourierFlows.jl/docs/src/problem.md

 ```

 Note that the Fourier transform of a real-valued array `u` is complex-valued.
 Also
-because we will use the real Fourier transform, the array `uh` is smaller.
-In
+because we use the real Fourier transform, the array `uh` is smaller.

-this simple example our state variable would be simply `uh`, i.e., `sol = uh`.
+In this simple example our state variable is simply `uh`, i.e., `sol = uh`.

 Next we need to construct the equation struct.
 Equation contains the linear
-coefficients for the linear part of the PDE stored in an array `L` and the
+coefficients for the linear part of the PDE, stored in an array `L`, and the
 function `calcN!()` that  calculates the nonlinear terms from the state variable
 `sol`.
 In our case, our equation is linear and, therefore,